oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 ManagementNetwork of given DataCenter (or later of given Cluster) to specific Host, this configuration is more specific than one in Network of DC (or later Cluster) scope and will be used instead.

+If certain management network is attached to multiple hosts, then any change to this management network DNS configuration will cause update of DNS configuration on all such hosts, except for ones, which have DNS configuration overridden in NetworkAttachment related to that management network.

 If admins setup DNS configuration in engine, and then update /etc/resolv.conf manually on host, it will make configuration on host and configuration stored in NetworkAttachment out of sync.
-Same will happen, if DNS configuration is set up on Network, and admins updates this Networks DNS definition after it was attached to some host; this action will also make all related NetworkAttachments out-of-sync.
 Tackling this issue might not be done in first increment, but we should implement checking, whether required value (one stored in NetworkAttachment) matches one actually set on host.
 Without it users